Not My Job: Consultant James Carville Gets Quizzed On Couples

-And now the game where those who are successful at something important try not to fail at something stupid.
+SAGAL: And now the game where those who are successful at something important to try not to fail at something stupid.

-SAGAL: James Carville is a political consultant, a TV pundit, and one half of the most famous mixed marriage in the country along with Republican consultant Mary Matalin.
-He is a proud graduate of LSU here in Baton Rouge...
+SAGAL: James Carville is a political consultant, a TV pundit and one-half of the most famous mixed marriage in the country along with the Republican consultant Mary Matalin.
+He is a proud graduate of LSU here in Baton Rouge.

-SAGAL: So this whole ragin' Cajun thing you've got going, not an act.
+SAGAL: Oh, yeah.
+So this whole raging Cajun thing you've got going, not an act.
 You're from around here, right?

-CARVILLE: Yeah.
-Well, my mother is from Avoyelles Parish, which is famous because the sheriff once spent time in his own jail.
+CARVILLE: Famous because the sheriff wants that time in his own jail.

 SAGAL: Did he really?

-CARVILLE: A legendary man named Potch Didier was the sheriff, and he was sentenced to jail.
-He spent time in his own jail in Avoyelles.
+CARVILLE: Yeah, a legendary man named Potch Didia was the sheriff and he was sentenced to jail.
+He spent time in his own jail (unintelligible).

-SAGAL: I'm sure that made some unusual - around here only in that he was caught.
+SAGAL: I'm sure that makes him unusual around here only in that he was caught.

 SAGAL: Right.
 Where did you grow up?